peemvanid/R-project/README.md

 # R-project

-This is my repository for my practiced R programming projec and Machine learning using R practiced project.
+This is my repository for my practiced R programming project and Machine learning using R practiced project.